kennytilton/flutter-mx-starter/doc/counter-app.md

 #### Home alone

-`Flutter/MX`, by design, codes like native Flutter.
-Once the syntax hurdle is made, a strong Flutter developer can work with F/MX as they do now with Flutter.
-That said, F/MX _does_ deviate from Flutter in a few ways, ways we find enhances the coding experience.
+`Flutter/MX`, by design, codes much like native Flutter.
+We want Flutter doc to be the doc for `f/mx`.
+This means that, once the syntax hurdle is overcome, a strong Flutter developer can work with `f/mx` as they do now with Flutter.
+That said, `f/mx` _does_ deviate from Flutter in a few ways, ways we find enhances the coding experience.

-One example of this is that we adopt the uniformity of the HTML DOM, where it is all nodes and zero or more child nodes, a simple tree.
+One example of this is that we adopt the uniformity of the HTML DOM, where it is all nodes and child nodes, a simple tree.
+When we see a property (1) on a commonly used widget and (2) that seems like it could be a child, we make that transformation.
 In the case of `material-app`, we have it accept one child, and internally pass that to `MaterialApp` as `home:`.
 ```clojure
 (defn make-app []
   ; --- a map of parameters for MaterialApp